 From the hut you go north towards the Valley of Triglav Lakes.
 First the marked path steeply ascends over Komarča walls.
 On some places the path is exposed and protected with steel ropes and pegs.
 In 1 h 45 min you reach the top and behind the edge you find Črno jezero (Black Lake), 1294 m.
 Here you turn by the marked path sharp right (towards the east).
 By a shallow valley you ascend through forest and in 1 h reach the beautiful Viševnik alpine pasture, 1615 m.
 Here you turn riht again.
 A marked path leads you towards the south.
 Soon it branches and there you take the right branch and in another 30 min reach the highest point.
 Altogether 3 h 15 min to 3 h 30 min.
 Marked path, steep and exposed over Komarča wall, but no serious problems.
-Not recommended in winter until the south slopes of Komarca are free of snow.
+Not recommended in winter until the southern slopes of Komarča are free of snow.
 In winter you will rarely find tracks to Viševnik and further on, so you must go on skis.

 From the village you go by the road into Voje valley.
 2 km north of the village the marked path deters left (westwards) and takes you by a rough, paved path on Vogar alpine meadows, 1054 m.
 This path was in the past more in use, today it is quite deteriorated.
 Interestingly, it does almost the whole slope in only 3 long turns.
 Reaching the lower meadows of Vogar, it is worth going left, on the edge above the lake.
 Beautiful view from there!
 On Vogar there is Kosijev dom (hut), which can also be reached in 15 min from the road through Suha valley (pay toll!).
 On Vogar it is also worth mentioning the beautiful lookout point on the edge above the lake - only some 5 minutes from the hut.

 From Vogar you go further in the western direction and allways keep left.
 The marked path goes beautifully by the edge, higher and higher above Bohinj lake, paralelly to the mountain road.
 From the last parking place on this road (2013), you continue westwards.
 The marked path first ascends gently through the woods, but in the last 30 min the ascent goes over steep grassy slopes, so take care if it's slipery or snow on the trail.
 One passage is exposed and protected (cable).
-From Stara Fuzina altogether 4 h.
+From Stara Fužina altogether 4 h.

-After the mountain road through Suha valley branches (left branch goes to Vogar and further below Pršivec), the right branch ends just below the alpine meadow of Blato.
+After the mountain road through Suha valley branches (left branch goes to Vogar and further to below Pršivec), the right branch ends just below the alpine meadow of Blato.
 Just from before the end of the road you take a marked cart-road towards Planina pri Jezeru.
 On the next branching we go left (the right branch goes on Planina v Lazu) and continue westwards.
 The comfortable marked path crosses some steep slopes (some care needed there in winter), before the distinct rock barrier ascends more steeply towards the left and above the end of a shallow valley we just need to go around the overgrown hill to reach Planina pri Jezeru.
 From this nice alpine meadow the marked path to Viševnik meadow branches from the main path towards the left (towards the SW) and in some 30 minutes reaches Viševnik meadow.
 From there on top as described under #1.
 In deep winter The summit of Pršivec is best done with skis.
 Generally skiing is not very fine, but if there's a lot of snow it helps you to get down in Bohinj quickly.
 The map above can give you some ideas if you wish to accomplish the ascent on Pršivec if coming from the north.
 In forests north of Pršivec, don't go without a good map!

 The mountain is in the Triglav National Parc, otherwise no limitations.
 The road through Suha valley needs to be paid (not in winter, when it's not cleaned).

 It's worth visiting Pršivec any time of the year.
 Either if it's high hiking season, or if you want the deepest winter solitude.
 Either if you are coming to admire flowers, blossoming in spring, or if you are coming to see burning golden autumn larches.
 The tour on Pršivec has nothing to do with mountaineering bravery, but it's fine because of the special feeling of nature up there.
 For weather see here.
 Even better site is wunderground - here's the direct link to Kredarica station, 2515m (below Triglav summit).

 Useful mountain huts:

 Koča pri Savici, 653 m, (050) 622695.
 Dom v Vojah, 690 m, (04) 57 23 213, (051) 308 959.

 Kosijev dom na Vogarju, 1054 m, (01)2912297, (050) 613367.